 We expect that the results of the study, will benefit science and others through increasing our knowledge of how e-cigarettes can be altered to be less harmful.

 Are there any costs to participation?

 You will not have to pay for taking part in this study.
 The only costs include transportation and your time coming to the study visits.
-Participants will not be responsible for the cost of the smartband if damaged.

 Will I be paid for participation?